 Start your Mussar Journey with CCM

 CCM renews spiritual practice and Jewish text to transform relationships, awakening each person to their profound responsibility for the other.
 We offer introductory and continuing classes that focus on Mussar texts, theology, and practice.
 Students commit for a semester at a time; a complete curriculum is offered over four years.
+We also offer specialty classes open to new students each semester focused on different themes.

 Check out the list of available classes below!